syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-Excel.md

 ## Exporting the selected rows of SfDataGrid

-SfDataGrid allows you to export the Selected rows alone, by default all the rows along with selected rows will be exported.

-You can export the SfDataGrid.SelectedItems alone to Excel by using the [DataGridExcelExportingController.ExportToExcel](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingController~ExportToExcel.html) method by passing the SfDataGrid and SfDataGrid.SelectedItems as an argument.
+SfDataGrid allows you to export only the currently selected rows in the grid to the worksheet using the [DataGridExcelExportingController.ExportToExcel](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingController~ExportToExcel.html) method by passing the instance of the SfDataGrid and [SfDataGrid.SelectedItems](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectedItems.html) collection as an argument.

-Refer the below code to export the selected rows alone.
+Refer the below code to export the selected rows alone to Excel.

 {% highlight c# %}